AI-League/grt_blog/index.md

 If you're not at DEFCON, you can do the workshop AISI created remotely.
 It's on github [here](https://github.com/UKGovernmentBEIS/defcon_grt_notebook/blob/main/quickstart.ipynb), and Here's a [pre-loaded](https://colab.research.google.com/github/UKGovernmentBEIS/defcon_grt_notebook/blob/main/quickstart.ipynb) colab notebook.

+# Payouts

+## Low Tier

+Payouts at the time of this writing are set to **$50.** This amount is subject to change.

+## High Tier

+Payouts at the time of this writing are set to **$500.** This amount is subject to change.

+Submissions in this category will typically arise from an API submission rather than using the GRT user interface.

-**Strong submissions make specific claims about things in the model card that are incorrect, incomplete, or missing.
+**High tier submissions make specific claims about things in the model card that are incorrect, incomplete, or missing.
 An argument of the form, "The model card says something happens X% of the time, but this shows worse performance of Y%" is best.
-An argument of the form, "the model card says this, but my submission shows something else," is good.**
+You can also show how a use case implied by the model card is somehow not safe by demonstrating an unsafe performance rate.**

 # Judging and Rubric